-The Group will not provide new financial products and services to any :
+The Group will not provide new financial products and services to any:

-- Thermal Coal Developing Company5 and any of its parent and holding companies; - Company with thermal coal mining or power assets6 which has not communicated a transition plan aligned with the 2030/2040 thermal coal phase-out objectives of Societe Generale and any of its parent and holding companies; - Prospect which has more than 25% of its revenue linked to the Thermal Coal Sector7; - Existing client which has more than 50% of its revenue linked to the Thermal Coal Sector.
+- Thermal Coal Developing Company5; - Company with thermal coal mining or power assets6 which has not communicated a transition plan aligned with the 2030/2040 thermal coal phase-out objectives of Societe Generale; - Prospect which has more than 25% of its revenue linked to the Thermal Coal Sector7; - Existing client which has more than 50% of its revenue linked to the Thermal Coal Sector.

-The Group does not provide financial products and services to any Corporate entity of the Thermal Coal Mining sector where such entity belongs to a group-which i) has more than 20% of its revenue linked to the Thermal Coal Mining sector or ii) produces more than 10 million tonnes of thermal coal per year."
+The Group will also not provide new financial products and services to Corporate Entities which directly operate or own thermal coal mining assets (prospects or existing clients) and belong to groups which have more than 20% of their revenue linked to the Thermal Coal Mining sector or produce more than 10 million tonnes of thermal coal per year.